FAQ#

 I already have some data in Zarr, do I have to resave it?#

 No!
-VirtualiZarr can (well, soon will be able to) create virtual references pointing to existing Zarr stores in the same way as for other file formats.
+VirtualiZarr can create virtual references pointing to existing Zarr stores in the same way as for other file formats.
+Note: Currently only reading Zarr V3 is supported.

 Can I add a new reader for my custom file format?#